Adricarpin/SageMaker-Pipelines/README.md

 # Amazon SageMaker Pipelines: Deploying End-to-End Machine Learning Pipelines in the Cloud

+Built a Machine Learning pipeline that goes from raw data to model deployment with one of the most advanced tools of the moment.

+<br/><br/>
+<br/><br/>

 # Introduction

 Cloud computing is one of the fastest growing skills in the Machine Learning world.
-Amazon provides one of the most famous Cloud computing service, AWS, that can be beneficial for a wide range of Machine Learning tasks.
-Using Amazon SageMaker, you can build, test and and deploy Machine Learning models.
+Among cloud service provider companies, Amazon stands out for providing one of the most advanced tools for Machine Learning: Amazon SageMaker.
+Using SageMaker, you can build, test and and deploy Machine Learning models.
 Furthermore, you can create End-to-End pipelines in order to integrate your models in a CI/CD process.

 In this post we are going to use Amazon SageMaker to create an End-to-End pipeline step by step.
-First I will explain you the overview of the project, then we will go with some theoretical explanations, and last but not least, we will code.
+First, we will look into an overview of the project, then we will go with some theoretical explanations, and last but not least, we will code.
+For the coding section we will use [this Jupyter notebook](https://github.com/Adricarpin/SageMaker-Pipelines/blob/master/SageMaker-Pipeline.ipynb).

 We will work with [Adult Census Income](https://www.kaggle.com/uciml/adult-census-income) Dataset.
 We will use 'income', a binary variable that explains if a person earns more than 50k or not, as the target variable.
 For the training step, we will use an image of XGBoost provided by AWS.